Types of Massage

 Your massage should be your unique experience.
 Some people prefer deep elbow work, some prefer energy work, some love the myofascial release of barefoot Sarga, others say, "No way do I want feet on me!", some enjoy a chat, and others want to zone out.
 The same person may want one type one day and the opposite the next.
 Whatever your needs are, whatever you are hoping to get out of your massage, my goal is to listen and to adapt our session into your ideal massage.

-In general, Iād classify my massages into two styles.
+In general, I’d classify my massages into two styles.
 Let's call the first type Relaxation, and the second, Special Focus.

 Relaxation Massage

-The goal of the relaxation massage is to destress, to calm down the nervous system, and to exhale away your muscle tension.
-This is a more flowy massage ā during the massage, your job is to just drift into peaceful serenity.
-If you struggle with getting good rest, there are some effective, repetitive insomnia strokes that can make you nice and sleepy; often people tell me that they sleep much better afterwards.
-As opposed to targeting specific pain points with a pointed elbow, this style reduces those tensions by focusing more on broader, comforting contacts, such as soothing palms and flat forearms.
+The goal of the relaxation massage is to destress, feel calmer, and to exhale away your muscle tension.
+Often people say they sleep much better afterwards.
+This style focuses on broader, comforting contacts, such as soothing palms and flat forearms.
 It will often start with the 7 foundational Swedish moves, and melt into some long, slow Deep Lomi massage rhythms.
 Rather than treating you as an arm, then a leg, then a back, this style treats you as a whole.
 This type of integrated touch soothes and calms the body in a meditative way, so that the body is shifted into a state where it's able to then heal itself.
 We can add in some craniosacral therapy if wanted, which subtly realigns the bones in your head to open the restrictions on your cerebral spinal fluid.
-This vital fluid filters out metabolic wastes, maintains the electrolytic balance, and supplies nutrients to your brain and rest of the central nervous system.
-This relaxation massage is perfect for those who need a break from it all ā who feel burnt out and exhausted.
+This relaxation massage is perfect for those who need a break from it all – who feel burnt out and exhausted.
 Come spend some time in parasympathetic healing.

 Special Focus Massage